Cosmic Cousins: Identification of a Subpopulation of Binary Black Holes Consistent with Isolated Binary Evolution: Methods

+Within the \textsc{NumPyro} \citep{1810.09538,1912.11554} probabilistic programming language, we use the \texttt{NUTS} \citep{1111.4246} sampler to perform our parameter estimation.
+All the models and formalism used in our analysis are available in the \href{https://github.com/FarrOutLab/GWInferno}{GWInferno} python library, along with the code and data to reproduce this study in this GitHub \href{https://github.com/jaxeng/CosmicCousins}{repository}.

-In this model prescription, we categorize the BBH population into $M=2$ subpopulations, which we will refer to as \first{} and \contB{}, based on their primary mass distributions (continuum here referring to the non-parametric nature of the B-Spline distributions).
-The \first{} subpopulation is characterised by a truncated Log-Normal peak in primary mass and B-Spline functions in mass ratio, spin magnitude, and tilt angle.
-The \contB{} subpopulation is characterized by B-Spline functions in all mass and spin parameters.
-We infer the mean $\mu_m$ and standard deviation $\sigma_m$ of the LogNormal peak, along with the B-Spline coefficients $\mathbf{c}$ for all other parameters.
-During inference \first{} is associated with $k_i = 0$ and \contB{} is associated with $k_i = 1$.
+In this model prescription, we categorize the BBH population into $M=2$ subpopulations, which we will refer to as \popA{} and \popB{}. \popA is characterised by a truncated Gaussian peak in log-primary mass and B-Spline functions in mass ratio, spin magnitude, and tilt angle. \popB{} is characterized by B-Spline functions in all mass and spin parameters.
+We infer the mean $\mu_m$ and standard deviation $\sigma_m$ of the peak, along with the B-Spline coefficients $\mathbf{c}$ for all other parameters.

-\begin{itemize} \item \first{} (64 parameters), $k_i=0$.
-This category assumes a truncated Log-Normal model in primary mass and B-spline ($B_k$) models in mass ratio $q$, spin magnitude $a_j$, and $cos(\theta_j)$.
+\begin{itemize} \item \popA{}, $i=0$.
+This category assumes a truncated Gaussian model ($\mathcal{N}_\text{T}$) in log-primary mass and B-spline models ($\mathcal{B}$) in mass ratio $q$, spin magnitude $a_j$, and tilt $cos(t_j)$.
 Note that since we assume the spins to be IID, the B-Spline spin parameters, such as $\mathbf{c}_{a,0}$, are the same for each binary component $j=1$ and $j=2$

-\item \contB{} (110 parameters), $k_i=1$.
-The mass ratio and spin models have the same form as \first{}, but here primary mass is fit to a B-spline function.
+\item \popB{}, $i=1$.
+The mass ratio and spin models have the same form as \popA{}, but here primary mass is fit to a B-spline function.

 \end{itemize}